 - 80m – 15m, including 30m and 17m – We use a 4 ft rod with a Cap Hat.
 This combination is very efficient, and our results on 80m have been particularly good.
 I am able to work DX from New England, USA, into Europe on 80m with 100W (amplifier off) using this combination.
 The 4 ft rod/Cap Hat combo is electrically too long to tune above the 15m band.
 The 3 ft rod/Cap Hat will tune up on the 12m band but not on the 10m band.

 - 12m and 10m – We use a 6 ft whip for these bands.

 We really like the combinations which utilize a Cap Hat.
 These setups are definitely more efficient than the 6 ft whip, and the overall height of the combination is low enough to stay out of the low tree branches here in New England, USA.
 The Cap Hat combinations allow less of the screwdriver antenna’s coil to be used.
-The coil is one of the largest sources of loss in a well installed screwdriver antenna setup and this is why the Cap Hat/short rod combinations work so well.
+The coil is one of the largest sources of loss in a properly installed screwdriver antenna setup and this is why the Cap Hat/short rod combinations work so well.

 It’s nice to have the extra power when operating from our truck, and I find that I can call CQ and sometimes generate a pileup while operating mobile!
 I’ve also been working quite a bit of DX from our mobile HF station (95 DXCCs worked so far), and the improved antenna and the added power have also helped in this area.

 We hope you have enjoyed our series of articles on our Mobile HF project.
 We have learned a great deal doing the project and we’ve made over 600 contacts from our truck along the way with many more to come.

 – Fred (AB1OC)